How to Plan Your Trip to Cuba in 2025

 Getting around Cuba by organized tours

 If haggling is not exactly for you, there are several other options to travel around Cuba.
 For instance, taking part in one of the many organized tours will give you the comfort to have the trip set up for you and not need to spend too much time on planning.
-The most popular tours in Cuba are:
+Below are a selection of the most popular tours in Cuba.

 Getting around Cuba by bus